ayevexy/libcdsa/docs/array_list.md

 int last_index = array_list_last_index_of(array_list, &value); // -1 if not found
 ```

-These functions rely on the equals function provided in `Options`.
+These functions rely on the equals function provided in `ArrayListOptions`.
 By default, equality is based on memory address comparison, but this behavior can be customized:

 ```c++